 Before we get to the engine fuel and almonds issue, did you know that the “raw almonds” in the grocery store, health food store, or at Costco, are most certainly not raw almonds at all?

 And did you know that they are most likely coated with a fuel additive.
 Jet engine fuel additive, to be specific.
 As in for racing cars and motorcycles.

-I first heard about this problem about 3 years ago when visiting another whole foods friend in a Chicago suburb.
+I first heard about this situation about 3 years ago when visiting another whole foods friend in a Chicago suburb.

 My friend told me something about a chemical called PPO being sprayed on almonds.
-Like many new scary-sounding bits of natural information (like heavy metals, mercury in vaccines and fish, personal care products in water), I thought, “Oh yeah, sure.”
+Like many new scary-sounding bits of natural information (like heavy metals, mercury in fish, personal care products in water), I thought, “Oh yeah, sure.”
 Then I asked her to show me proof.
-Just in case she was right, you know .
+Just in case she was right, you know :-).

 Well, she produced a copy of an article outlining the problem.
 I got home, did my research, and found out that she was right.

-Yes, Virginia, there just might be engine fuel on your almonds.
+Yes, Virginia, you just might be eating Gassed Almonds.

-In 2001 and 2004 there were two outbreaks of salmonella poisoning that were traced back to almonds.
-33 people became ill, but no one died.
-(Contrast that to the thousands of deaths caused by prescription drugs each year, yet the government continues to laud their safety over and above natural supplements and diet change.)
+The history of this situation is this: In 2001 and 2004 there were two outbreaks of salmonella poisoning that were traced back to almonds.
+33 people became ill, but thankfully no one died.

 As a result, tons of almonds were recalled.

-The Almond Board of California (ABC) panicked, started pasteurization of all almonds and asked the USDA to mandate it.
+The Almond Board of California (ABC) started pasteurization of all almonds as a result and asked the USDA to mandate it.